-The National Organization of State Offices of Rural Health (NOSORH) was established in 1995 to assist State Offices of Rural Health (SORH) in their efforts to improve access to, and the quality of, health care for over 60 million rural Americans.
+The National Organization of State Offices of Rural Health (NOSORH) was established in 1995 to assist State Offices of Rural Health (SORH) in their efforts to improve access to, and the quality of, health care for nearly 60 million rural Americans.
 NOSORH enhances the capacity of SORHs to do this by supporting the development of state and community rural health leaders; creating and facilitating state, regional and national partnerships that foster information sharing and spur rural health-related programs/activities; and enhancing access to quality healthcare services in rural communities.

 All 50 states have a SORH.
 These offices vary in size, scope, organization, and in services and resources they provide.
 Most are organized within the state health departments, but some are located in universities or not-for-profit organizations.

 The general purpose of each SORH is to help their individual rural communities build healthcare delivery systems.
 While funding levels and sources also vary, every state receives a portion of their funding from the Federal Office of Rural Health Policy through the SORH Grant program, begun in 1991.
 With this grant, a SORH is expected to: